In this section

 - A writing ashram of the Berlin University of the Arts

-For further information, deadlines, how to apply and level of bursaries, please inquire with Maria Macdonald at m.macdonald (@gold.ac.uk) or call 020 7919 7436.
+For further information, deadlines, how to apply and level of bursaries, please inquire with Joanne Dodd at j.dodd (@gold.ac.uk).